Haematomma staigeriae

 Haematomma staigeriae is a species of corticolous (bark-dwelling) lichen in the family Haematommataceae.
 Found in Costa Rica, it was formally described as a new species in 2006 by Matthew Nelsen, Robert Lücking, and Loengrin Umaña.
 The type specimen was collected by the second author from the Talamanca Ridge in the Pacific La Amistad Conservation Area (Puntarenas) at an elevation between 1600 and 1800 m.
 Here, in a montane rainforest area with secondary vegetation dominated by Cecropia, the species was found growing on the lower trunks of trees.
 It is only known from the type locality.
-The specific epithet honours German lichenologist Bettina Staiger "for her contribution to the taxonomy and understanding of this genus".
+The specific epithet honours the German lichenologist Bettina Staiger "for her contribution to the taxonomy and understanding of this genus".